Concept2: BikeErg

+Performance Monitors

+Over the years, Concept2 ergs have come with different display models called "Performance Monitors."
+These monitors provide the user with data on stroke rate, split, duration, calories, meters, and more.
+The most current Performance Monitor is the Performance Monitor 5, or "PM5."
+This monitor was first introduced in August 2014 and ships with all new RowErg, SkiErg, and BikeErg models.

 DYNO

 The Concept2 DYNO was an air resistance strength training machine sold by Concept2 from 2001 until 2007.
 It was designed for bench press, leg press, and seated row exercises and used a flywheel to provide resistance.